 The Golden Jubilee of St. Clement Church was celebrated on October 2, 1923.
 At that time, there were 115 families numbering about 600 individuals.

-In 1961, a new school was built and a new rectory was completed in 1964.
+In 1961, a new, five-classroom school was built and a new rectory was completed in 1964.
 Because the parish was growing, it was decided in 1968 to build a new and larger church.
-The present church was dedicated on October 19, 1969.
+The present church held it's first Mass in June 1969 and was dedicated on October 19, 1969.
 A Kenneth Jones Tracker Pipe Organ was dedicated in September, 1983.